 - 3-year Bachelor's: Accepted by some universities, especially with relevant work experience.

-3. IELTS Requirements
+3. IELTS Requirements by University

 | Level | IELTS Overall | Min Per Band |